rabbitmq/rabbitmq-website/site/quorum-queues.md

 ##### Caveats

 `at-least-once` dead-lettering will require more system resources such as memory and CPU.
-Therefore, enable `at-least-once` only if dead lettered messages should not be lost.
+Therefore, turn on `at-least-once` only if dead lettered messages should not be lost.

 `at-least-once` guarantees opens up some specific failure cases that needs handling.
 As dead-lettered messages are now retained by the source quorum queue until they have been